Are you ready to join us?

 VC Placement Assessment

 We want you to succeed.
 Assessments help you understand if your academic history has prepared you to succeed in our programs and courses or will guide our advice on how you can upgrade to become prepared to meet entry requirements.
 Most programs and courses accept English and Math assessments in lieu of transcripts.
 Study Guides and the English and Math tests are available on-line from the ACCUPLACER website at: https://accuplacer.collegeboard.org/ which also allows you to download an application to practice.
 Placement assessment tests may also be taken by the Fraser Valley Distance Education School on behalf of Valemount College while paper and pencil tests are invigilated by the Valemount Learning Center.
 Costs for placement assessments can be found in Tuition & Costs.

 Types of Assessments

-Math assessments are completed in a paper and pencil formats.
+Math assessments are completed in a paper and pencil format.
 Assessments are available up to and including Grade 12 Math.